JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 You can see that there are some groups defined at the beginning (e.g. .L01, .L02, etc), and they show up in the rules later on.
 You can define and use groups like this to make rules about certain contexts.

 Some rules can be very simple, like all the rules for vowels seen here.

 Every language is going to have different rules, so all I want to do here is give you an idea of what this file does.
-It translates a letter (on the left) to a sound (on the right).
-In this case, with Kyrgyz, all the letters are Cyrillic and all the sounds are represented by Latin letters.
+These rules translate a *letter* (on the left) to a *sound* (on the right).
+In this case, since I'm working on Kyrgyz, all the *letters* are Cyrillic and all the *sounds* are represented by Latin letters.
+Every sound (written in Latin letters) should have a definition in the phoneme definition file.

 Now, let's take a look at my 'exceptions' file.
 In fact, this file includes exceptions as well as definitions of symbols.
 Numbers have to be defined here as well.